olaf0009/mtm6407-static-site-olaf0009/myHobbyProject/docs/index.md

 ---
 home: true
-heroImage: '/images/profile.png'
+heroImage: 'images/profile.png'
-heroText: Hero text
+heroText: Ebenezer Olafimihan
-tagline: description here...
+tagline: Beyond designing and coding, I have a different world of intereting hobbies, You what to know more?
+Hit "Get Started"
 actions:
   - text: Get Started
     link: /hobbies/